GRACE JIMENEZ ’20

 My experiences at the University have been vital to helping me reach my goals, and I have already achieved many of the goals I set for myself when I was a student.

 The University has given me the perfect medium to grow and thrive.
+It has given me the opportunity to further my education in a healthy environment and has helped me gain confidence in my work.

 It’s important to me to support the University of New Haven and to provide the opportunity for students to receive a great education.

+The Industrial/Organizational Psychology program at the University of New Haven has given me the confidence to thrive in the corporate setting within both human resource and organizational development functions.
 The rigorous coursework, coupled with an applied learning style, has prepared me for the challenging human interactions I will face post-graduation.

 The University of New Haven prepared me for the business and sport management aspects of my career.